lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/load_leveler.md

 Submission of a job without a job file can be done by the command:
 `llsub [llsub_options] <command>`

-This command is not part of the IBM Loadleveler software but was developed at ZIH.
+This command is not part of the IBM LoadLeveler software but was developed at ZIH.

 The job file will be created in background by means of the command line options.
 Afterwards, the job file will be passed to the command `llsubmit` which submit the job to LoadLeveler (see above).

 Important options are: